 August marks one of the most warmest period in Italy.
 Cart warned me about temperatures soaring to about 40 degrees Celsius.
 Madness!
 With this comes a sort of tradition in Rome for its inhabitants to go on vacation during these times to find respite.

 One of the popular destinations are the beach.
 Italians seem to love to tan!
 And you’d see loads of brown-skin Italians going by.
-But I still cant get used to seeing Caucasians as dark as or even darker than I am.
-Maybe its just my Asian way of thinking.
+But I still can’t get used to seeing Caucasians as dark as or even darker than I am.

-Its funny how when in the first trimester, I don’t feel like going out because of the cold, nowadays I’d just hide away at home from the scorching heat.
+It’s funny how when in the first three months, I don’t feel like going out because of the cold, nowadays I’d just hide away at home from the scorching heat.
 Hence, its a great time for some backdated posts!
 And today, lets explore Saint Peter’s Square or also known as Piazza San Pietro.

 When we hosted Jerrick in March, we decided to head over to Piazza San Pietro on a Sunday afternoon.
 Although I’ve already been here, it still amazes me at how large and opulent the place was.